SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: SpyHammer Evaluation

-We conclude that the similar correlation between \gls{ber} and temperature within the same manufacturer can be used to estimate the victim temperature.\footnote{For a particular model of a Mfr.
-D module (not shown in our evaluation results), we can not observe enough RowHammer-induced bit flips for making conclusive observations about the relation RowHammer/Temperature.} To do so, we find that a polynomial regression model of order 3 is good enough to accurately model the correlation beetween \gls{ber} an temperature for all modules we test.
+From Observations \minesh{\ref{taggon:absolute_ber_same_module}-\ref{taggon:stable_ber}} and Takeaway \ref{taggon:takeaway1} (Section \ref{sec:characterization_ber}), we infer that the similar correlation between \gls{ber} and temperature between modules from the same manufacturer can be used to estimate the temperature of the victim DRAM module.\footnote{For a particular model of a Mfr.
+D module (not shown in our evaluation results), we can not observe enough RowHammer-induced bitflips to make conclusive observations about the relation between RowHammer and Temperature.} To do so, we find that a polynomial regression model of order 3 is sufficient to accurately model the correlation between \gls{ber} and temperature for all modules we test.
 Table~\ref{tab:linear_regresion} shows the polynomial regression equations inferred for each DRAM module.

-We observe that the the regression curve is reasonably similar between modules from the same manufacturers.
+We observe that the regression curve is similar between modules from the same manufacturer.
 We conclude that we can spy on temperature by using a polynomial regression model from a DRAM module that is the same model as the victim DRAM module.
-However, we assume that the accuracy of the model can significantly change depending on the DRAM module and the threat model.
+However, the accuracy of this methodology can significantly change depending on the DRAM module and threat model.

-{\bf Methodology for Measuring Accuracy.} To evaluate the accuracy of the polynomial regression model to estimate temperature, we select a sequence of 720 random temperature points in the tested range (i.e., from \SI{50}{\celsius} to \SI{95}{\celsius}), and we measure the accuracy of the estimation for all temperatures in the sequence.
+{\bf Methodology for Measuring Accuracy.} To evaluate the accuracy of our methodology to estimate temperature using a polynomial regression model, we select a sequence of 720 random temperature points in the tested range (i.e., from \SI{50}{\celsius} to \SI{95}{\celsius}), and we measure the accuracy of the estimation for all temperatures in the sequence.
 For spying on relative temperature changes, we use the change between consecutive temperature points in the sequence, and for spying on absolute temperature, we use each temperature point in the sequence.
-We make sure that the sequence of random temperatures include extreme temperature changes (e.g., from \SI{95}{\celsius} to \SI{50}{\celsius}), and small temperature changes (e.g., from \SI{50}{\celsius} to \SI{51}{\celsius}).
+We make sure that the sequence of random temperatures includes extreme temperature changes (e.g., from \SI{95}{\celsius} to \SI{50}{\celsius}), and small temperature changes (e.g., from \SI{50}{\celsius} to \SI{51}{\celsius}).